-SSAT currently provides terminal and stevedoring services to various carriers at eight terminal facilities on the U.S. West Coast, including three facilities dedicated for MatNav's use, in Long Beach and Oakland, California; and in Tacoma, Washington.
+SSAT currently provides terminal and stevedoring services to various carriers at eight terminal facilities on the U.S. West Coast, including three facilities dedicated for MatNav's use, in Long Beach and Oakland, California and in Tacoma, Washington.

-Matson utilizes the services of other third-party terminal operators at all of the other ports served by its vessels.
+Matson utilizes the services of other third-party terminal operators at all of the other ports where its vessels are served.